 People who have no legitimate or earned power and live in fear may resort to drugs and alcohol to numb it.
-Others’ extreme fear have led them to violence in a last ditch effort to achieve a sense of power.
+Others’ extreme fear has led them to violence in a last-ditch effort to achieve a sense of power.

 Everyone wants to be free of fear.
 It is prosperity, however, that is most likely to make people feel secure.
 Simply having the opportunity to achieve success makes people less fearful.
 Political and social freedom offer people a safe place to create their own fortune.
 Even if they are unsuccessful, most appreciate having had the unfettered opportunity, and take responsibility for the effort they made.